709-218-7927

 We figure that he is under contract, or it is one of his scheduled duties, His work was pointless.

-He causes noise pollution and gasoline pollution and waste because if he were to just sit in a chair for that hour, he wouldn’t burn gasoline, and so the accountant’s budget wouldn’t be used up, and so the budget would be less next year, and that’s not how you build empires.
+He causes noise pollution and gasoline pollution and waste because if he were to just sit in a chair for that hour, he wouldn’t burn gasoline, and so the accountant’s budget wouldn’t be used up, and so the budget would be less next year, and that’s NOT how you build empires.

 Christopher Greaves Jacksonville_SR026568.JPG